NewBoCo/DojoPro/Summer Challenge 2017/Day 5/day-5.md

-# Summer Challenge 2017 Day 5
+# Day 5: Work Assets, App Settings, and Yet More Customization